polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 The following levels of offense are defined in the [Slashing Mechanisms](https://research.web3.foundation/Polkadot/security/slashing/amounts){target=\_blank} page of the Web3 Foundation research repository.

-These particular levels are not implemented or referred to in the code or the system; they are meant as guidelines for different levels of severity for offenses.
+These particular levels aren't implemented or referred to in the code or the system.
+They are meant as guidelines for different levels of severity for offenses.

 - Level 1 - isolated equivocation slashes a minimal amount of the stake
-- Level 2 - misconducts unlikely to be accidental but do not harm the network's security to any large extent.
+- Level 2 - misconducts unlikely to be accidental but don't harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa){target=\_blank}.
 Slashes a moderately small amount of the stake
 - Level 3 - misconduct that poses severe security or monetary risk to the system or mass collusion.